 STRUCTVIEW uses a GPS receiver [9] for structure identification and coordination with the DOT's Geographic Information System (GIS) database.
-The unit is a NovAtel Smart Antenna [21], an integrated antenna and GPS receiver board based on the Superstar II chipset.
+The previous prototype employed a NovAtel Smart Antenna [21], an integrated antenna and GPS receiver board based on the Superstar II chipset.
 This receiver provides 12-channel L1-frequency coarse acquisition (C/A) code solution with better than 5 m Circular Error Probable (CEP) accuracy, and carrier phase tracking combined with the Wide Area Augmentation System (WAAS) for differential corrections to achieve better than 1.5 m CEP.
+The second-generation prototype system uses an FV-25 GPS module with Atmel GPS receiver chipset, as shown in Figure 3.4.
+The FV-25 GPS module is a 16-channel L1 frequency GPS receiver capable of outputting position and velocity at 5 Hz with WAAS differential corrections.
 This level of accuracy is more than sufficient for the current application and avoids the need for a fixed base station, improving the portability and range of the structure profile assessment system.